 (See NYC below)

-BUFFALO--(9 Month Event Series, from March to December)--St. Rose of Lima Church
+BUFFALO--(9 Month Event Series, from March to December)

-3/25/17 -- The first of 9 consecutive monthly pro-life masses begins in late March (for 2017 the first will be Sat.
-March 25th -- it usually begins the last Saturday of the month, with exceptions noted on the Catholic diocesan website linked below).
-The masses (8 am at St. Rose of Lima Church in Buffalo) continue each month through November.
-Sponsored by the Diocesan Pro-Life Office, each mass of the “Rosary Novena for Life” is followed by silent praying of the rosary in (optional) procession to a local abortion clinic.
-The church is located at 500 Parker Avenue at Parkside in Buffalo.
+The first of 9 consecutive monthly pro-life masses begins in late March (it usually begins the last Saturday of the month, with exceptions noted on the Catholic diocesan website linked below).
+The masses continue each month through November.
+Masses of the “Rosary Novena for Life” are sponsored by the Diocesan Pro-Life Office.
 For updates and current info, including a promotional flier, click here.

 Also for NYC: